-Disclaimer: Following this post I have since been able to retain my job for the foreseeable future but those two weeks of a potential redundancy were hell.
+Disclaimer: Following this post I have since been able to retain my job for the foreseeable future.

 Typically in my posts I’m a relatively positive person.
 I like to think that with the right mindset and the right actions things work out for the best and I absolutely still believe that’s true but sometimes you need to keep it real.